TheRedBrain/food-overhaul/README.md

 ## How does it work?

-Food items in Minecraft can apply status effects.
+Items in Minecraft can apply status effects to the player when used.
 Food Overhaul uses that functionality and simply checks if one of those status effects is a "food effect".
-If an item grants such an effect, the food can only be eaten when the player does not already have that food effect.
+If an item grants such an effect, the item can only be used when the player does not already have that food effect.

-> A status effect is considered a food effect when their effect type extends [FoodStatusEffect](https://github.com/TheRedBrain/food-overhaul/blob/1.21.1/src/main/java/com/github/theredbrain/foodoverhaul/effect/FoodStatusEffect.java).
+> A status effect is considered a food effect when it is in the "foodoverhaul:food_effects" mob_effect tag.

+Food Overhaul supports two different item types, food and potions.
+They are defined by having specific data components, namely "minecraft:food" and "minecraft:potion_contents", respectively.

 ## What prevents a player from eating every available food?